Puller28/EtsyImageStudio/replit.md

 The application utilizes a hybrid storage approach with automatic failover.
 Supabase PostgreSQL with Drizzle ORM serves as primary storage, with an automatic fallback to in-memory storage if database connections fail.
 User and project entities use JSONB fields for flexible metadata.

 ### Authentication and Authorization
 The system uses JWT-based authentication for user registration, login, and secure token management.
 It includes a comprehensive subscription management system integrated with Paystack, managing credit allocation, and preventing credit duplication.
 User-scoped data access and project ownership validation are implemented.
+New users receive 100 starting credits upon registration with explicit credit allocation in the registration flow.

 ### Core Technical Implementations
 - **AI Art Generation**: Integration with Imagen 3.